 Together they have developed an ongoing sustainability and biodiversity plan for the Davey Estate Vineyard that includes:

 • Revegetation and weed control.
 Aim – to promote biodiversity of natural vegetation within a commercial agricultural enterprise (vineyard).
 This will help create a habitat for beneficial insects to keep economic pests below the spray threshold.
-4Ha of insect-attractive native plantings are being undertaken in early 2019.
+4Ha of insect-attractive native plantings were competed in mid 2019.

 • Installation of kangaroo & rabbit-proof fencing.